 Ina: It never hurts to gain some practical experience before graduating.
 In moot court competitions, you actually get to try it all and learn it all (the hard way, where necessary).
 There are all kinds of moot courts specialising in different fields of law, ranging from space law to employment law – something for everyone, depending on your interests.
 Mooting is also a great way to fine-tune your legal writing and presentation skills.
-Writing my thesis has certainly been a breeze compared to writing our memoranda for the competition, with endless re-writes and fights about commas.
-Vis Moot certainly wasn’t always easy, but I believe that the lessons I learnt will be of great help now that I’m about to start my career.
+Writing my thesis, for example, was a breeze compared to writing our memoranda for the competition, with endless re-writes and deep discussions about commas.
+Vis Moot certainly wasn’t always easy, but I believe that the lessons I learnt have been of great help now that I work as a dispute resolution lawyer.

 Anna-Maria: To me, the biggest benefit was the introduction to practical work.
 As the teaching of law was very theoretical (at least for the first few years of law school), I found the moot a welcome window to practice.
 It was also a great opportunity to work on critical skills such as oral argumentation and team work, and it introduced me to many people who have become a part of my professional network.
 Long story short, it put me on my current career path.